Three (2006 film): Plot

 Later, Kevin finds the papers of his thesis scattered around his room.
 He finds a TV in his refrigerator which shows R.K. with another riddle: what takes you away but doesn't go anywhere?
 Kevin confesses leaving the boy in the warehouse and apologizes, hoping to satisfy him so he'll leave him alone.
 But R.K. does not relent.
-Kevin and Sam, whose father was a police officer, find out that a bus on 3rd Avenue is in danger and manage to get all the passengers off safely before a bomb explodes.
+Kevin and Sam find out that a bus on 3rd Avenue is in danger and manage to get all the passengers off safely before a bomb explodes.

-Jennifer visits Kevin's Aunt Balinda and finds that she has been keeping her husband and son Bobby in the dark about the entire world outside their home, and had done the same to Kevin.
+Jennifer visits Kevin's Aunt Balinda and finds that she has been keeping her husband and son Bobby in the dark about the entire world outside their home and had done the same to Kevin.
 She also finds a bloody jacket in the warehouse.
 Meanwhile, Sam talks with Kevin in a hotel.
 R.K. sends a recorded message to the hotel room which points to an empty building and the number 33369—the warehouse.
 Before Jennifer gets to the hotel, Kevin and Sam are at the warehouse, where Sam sees a wall full of enigmatic words and is trapped by the killer.
 When Kevin enters the building, he finds a bomb.
 He is unable to stop it but can escape with Sam.
 Jennifer and the police arrive and investigate.
-Sam leaves and Kevin insists on not cooperating with Jennifer, as the killer insisted on no police involvement or he'd kill more people.
+Sam leaves and Kevin insists on not cooperating with Jennifer, as the killer insisted on no police involvement, or he'd kill more people.
 Jennifer declares her resignation, saying that as she is no longer officially involved, she no longer counts.
 However, Kevin ignores her.